cloudmesh-community/book/chapters/arch.md

 ## Cloud Security Alliance Reference Architecture

-The Cloud Security Alliance (CSA) is a nonprofit organization that provides a variety of security resources to institutions including guidelines, education and best practices for adoption.
-Based on the following guiding prinicples they published the following reference
+Founded in 2008, the Cloud Security Alliance (CSA) is a nonprofit organization that provides a variety of security resources to institutions including guidelines, education and best practices for adoption.

-architecture:
+This is a great organization to lean on if you have open questions about architecture and the best way to secure it.
+There are working groups that look across 38 domains of Cloud Security.
+These groups meet actively and they cover current topics, opportunities and ask relevant questions.
+It is a great place to networks with experts in the field and ask questions specific to your company or academic project.
+You may also find an answer to your question in the white papers, reports, tools, trainings, and services they have available.

+The group of industry experts based use the following guiding principles to when publishing their reference Architecture (below).

 * Define protections that enable trust in the cloud.
 * Develop cross-platform capabilities and patterns for proprietary and open-source providers.
 * Will facilitate trusted and efficient access, administration and resiliency to the customer/consumer.
 * Provide direction to secure information that is protected by regulations.
 * The Architecture must facilitate proper and efficient identification, authentication, authorization, administration and auditability.
 * Centralize security policy, maintenance operation and oversight functions.
 * Access to information must be secure yet still easy to obtain.
 * Delegate or Federate access control where appropriate.
 * Must be easy to adopt and consume, supporting the design of security patterns
 * The Architecture must be elastic, flexible and resilient supporting multi-tenant, multi-landlord platforms
 * The architecture must address and support multiple levels of protection, including network, operating system, and application security needs.

-An overview of the architecture is shown in +@#fig:csa-arch.

 ![Cloud Security Alliance Reference Architecture [Source](https://downloads.cloudsecurityalliance.org/initiatives/tci/TCI_Reference_Architecture_v2.0.pdf)](images/csa-architecture.png){#fig:csa-arch}